-What happens when you take the half-updo craze, mermaid hair, half a French braid and half a fishtail braid, and combine them all in one?
+What happens when you take the half-updo craze, mermaid hair, half a French braid and half a fishtail braid—and then combine them all in one?
 A whole lotta halves, but a whole lot of Instagram likes too, that’s for sure.
-Don’t worry, the French fishtail braid is not as convoluted nor as campy as it sounds.
-Contrary to looking like hair chop suey (or worse—a fashion victim), the fishtail French braid is actually a pretty quiet spin-off of the mermaid braid we featured a while back, and simply uses a fishtail braid instead of a regular three-strand plait to finish off the look.
+Don’t worry, as the French fishtail braid is not as convoluted nor as campy as it sounds.

 How to do a French fishtail braid?
-Well, first off, the appeal: Apart from nailing four trends in one, the French fishtail hairstyle’s trademark herringbone weave revs up the entire plait, making it unique, sophisticated and more texturized.
-The half-updo keeps you from looking like you tried too hard (and because we’re never not in love with the 1990s).
+Well, first off, the appeal: Apart from nailing four (!) trends in one, the French fishtail hairstyle’s trademark herringbone weave revs up the entire plait, making it unique, sophisticated and more texturized.
+The half-updo keeps you from looking like you tried too hard.
 And the pink hair?
-Well, that’s just one of our favorite looks, not to mention one of the most undeniably fun hair colors we’ve seen all summer.
-Read on to learn more about how to do a fishtail French braid, which we found surprisingly easy:
+Well, that’s just one of our favorite looks, not to mention one of the most undeniably fun hair colors out there.
+Read on to learn more about how to do a fishtail French braid:

 Tutorial: French Fishtail Braid

 Your fishtail French plait will definitely pop on shiny, dyed locks, so best to prime hair with a specially-formulated wash and care regimen for color-treated hair.
-Suave Professionals Keratin Infusion Color Care Shampoo and Suave Professionals Keratin Infusion Color Care Conditioner is a system that contains lower sulfates than other shampoos (and as an added bonus, its keratin-infused systems also provide 48-hour frizz control.).
+Suave Professionals Keratin Infusion Color Care Shampoo and Conditioneris a system that contains lower sulfates than other shampoos (and as an added bonus, its keratin-infused systems also provide 48-hour frizz control.).
 Rinse well, and towel-dry hair.